aws-neuron/aws-neuron-sdk/src/examples/tensorflow/keras_resnet50/README.md

 python fp32tofp16.py  --graph resnet50_fp32_keras_opt.pb --out_graph resnet50_fp16_keras_opt.pb
 ```

 Run the compilation script sweep_all to sweep through various batch sizes up to 5 and several NeuronCore Group sizes up to 16.
 The script calls the compilation script pb2sm_compile.py which tries to perform compilation with static-weights and falls back to no static-weights if compilation fails.
+Some error messages are expected due to known issues (see Known Issues section below).
 This step takes about 80 minutes on `c5.4xlarge`.

 ```bash
 rm -f *.zip